 - E-commerce sales in the U.S. reached roughly $5.2 trillion in 2021

 - They’re projected to reach $8.1 trillion by 2026

 - 93% of users want E-commerce sites that are superior to physical stores

 - 52% will pay more to locate what they want with a few clicks of a mouse

-Making your site more accessible is also a good budgeting decision.
-Unlike traditional media such as print, websites enable real-time changes.
-On the other hand, reprinting a book for a font size change is time-consuming and exceptionally costly.
-By contrast, your dev team can quickly implement daily website changes to accommodate a wide range of user needs.
-For instance, it’s easy to include captions for the hearing impaired (permanently or situationally) and remove them for people who aren’t.
+Making your site more accessible with cost-effective technologies can be a budget-friendly process.
+Your dev team can quickly implement daily website changes to accommodate a wide range of user needs.
+It’s easy to include transcripts and captions for the hearing impaired, (permanently or situationally), and remove them for people who don’t require them.

 Meeting Web Accessibility Standards Helps Everyone

 Surprisingly and conveniently, assistive technology tools designed for people with disabilities improve user experience for everyone.
 For example, the contrast tool on your phone simplifies reading and understanding content for people with vision impairments or disabilities, while also helping everyone else when they need it most.
 A sunny day and the glare of strong light can make it difficult to see the content on your mobile phone, but a contrast tool overcomes this issue.